 Turf Toe Swelling

 Copyright © Nucleus Medical Media, Inc.

 Turf toe occurs when the big toe is forced to extend beyond its normal range of motion.
-This can be caused by: Standing on the balls of your feet as another person falls onto you, causing your big toe to become hyperextendStopping suddenly when running, causing your big toe to slide into the end of your shoe and bend up and backward as you go forward
+This can be caused by: Standing on the balls of your feet as another person falls onto you, causing your big toe to hyperextendStopping suddenly when running, causing your big toe to slide into the end of your shoe and bend up and backward as you go forward

 Factors that increase your chances of getting turf toe include:

 FootballSoccerRugbyBasketballRunningGymnasticsDancingPoor coordinationIncreased ankle dorsiflexionWearing athletic shoes with flexible solesPlaying sports on artificial turf

 Symptoms include: Pain and tenderness in the ball of the foot and the big toeSwelling and bruising of the ball of the foot and the big toeInability to bear weight on the ball of the injured footInability to push off on the big toeReduced range of motion in the big toe

 You will be asked about your symptoms and how you injured your toe.
 An exam of your toe will be done to assess the stability of the joint and the severity of the injury.